 Getting supporting documentation from candidates helps companies evaluate applications.
-For many employers, a resume (or a resume and cover letter) provides all the information necessary.
-Other employers need more information to determine which applicants they will interview and eventually hire.
+For many employers, a resume (or a resume and cover letter) provides all the information they require.
+However, other employers may need more information to determine which applicants they will interview and eventually hire.

 Requesting documentation can also be a test of whether or not applicants can follow instructions.
-If a job posting mentions that candidates must submit a list of references with their application, hiring managers can sort all applicants who did not submit references into the "no" pile.
+For example, if a job posting states that candidates must submit a list of references with their application, hiring managers can immediately eliminate all applicants who did not submit references.

 How to Submit Supporting Documentation

-For employers, gathering up all this information at one time, whether it’s during the application process or after an initial interview, is a huge convenience.
-It allows the hiring manager to have all the pertinent information about candidates on hand, and cuts back on follow up emails and phone calls to request more documents.
+Gathering up all this information at one time, whether it’s during the application process or after an initial interview, is hugely helpful to employers.
+It allows the hiring manager to have all the pertinent information about candidates on hand, and cuts back on follow-up emails and phone calls to request more documents.

 Label Your Documents With Your Name

 Carefully label and name all files, including your name and details on what is in the document.
 Your references file, for example, could be named "Sarah-Wong - References" or "Sarah Wong References."

 Avoid just naming them "References" since hiring managers tend to have a lot of files, and won't be able to easily identify your documentation.